Lebanon

 How are we helping?

-IHP is supporting our in-country partners, Anera and International Medical Corps, to distribute vitally needed medicines and medical supplies, including mental health medication to vulnerable populations including refugees from Syria and Palestine.
+IHP is supporting our in-country partners, Anera, International Medical Corps, HPIC, and Medair, to distribute vitally needed medicines and medical supplies, including mental health medication, to vulnerable populations, including refugees from Syria and Palestine.
 Our shipments of medicine and supplies are used in hospitals, clinics, and refugee camps and settlements across the country.
 There is a particular need for medicines treating chronic conditions for those whose treatment schedules have been disrupted.

 Stories from Lebanon